ASC2899/SuperStore-Dataset-MSExcel/README.md

 This is very simple:
 - Select the Profit column > Click on Conditional Formatting and select Less Than > Enter 0 in the field and choose the format as you prefer.
-- Select the Discount column > Click on Conditional Formatting and select Grater Than > Enter 0.5 in the field and choose the format as you prefer.
+- Select the Discount column > Click on Conditional Formatting and select Greater Than > Enter 0.5 in the field and choose the format as you prefer.